 Filmmanjue / Shutterstock.com

-Just over half of Americans — 52 percent — are invested in stocks, according to a recent Gallup poll.
+Just over half of Americans — 52 percent — were invested in stocks in 2016, according to a Gallup poll.
 While that number may sound decent, it actually represents a record low in the polling firm’s 19 years of surveys on the topic.

 Yes, investing in stocks can be scary.
-And a lot of people are even more afraid to invest in the wake of the Brexit vote.
+And a lot of people are even more afraid to invest in the wake of the Brexit vote, in which the United Kingdom decided to withdraw from the European Union.

 But historically, the stock market has been the best place to build the type of wealth you will need to enjoy a sound financial future and retirement.